TechLauncher-its-personal/Personal-Virtual-Assistant-for-News-Filtering/README.md

 We will hold three sprints (one every two weeks) in the following schedule:
 1. Sprint 1: Week 3 to Week 4, focused on learning about Almond as well as data preparation.
 2. Sprint 2: Week 5 to Week 6, focused on standalone deployment and service implementation.
-3. Sprint 3: Teaching Break to Week 8, focused on finishing documentation and training.
+3. Sprint 3: Teaching Break to Week 8, focused on finishing documentation, training, and UI/UX design.

 ### Deliverables